May 19, 2021 0 Comment

-Organizations should tailor their employee rewards and recognition programs based on the needs of their business and their workforce for greater effectiveness.
-There are a number of reasons for customizing an employee recognition program – a one-size-fits-all approach would never work.
+Organizations should tailor their employee rewards and recognition programs based on their business and workforce needs for greater effectiveness.
+There are several reasons for customizing an employee recognition program – a one-size-fits-all approach would never work.

 Every organization’s business and workforce are unique in many ways.